Anne Neville, Queen of England

 Anne had one elder sister:

 Following the death of Richard, 3rd Duke of York, at the Battle of Wakefield in December 1460, his younger sons, George, Duke of Clarence, and Richard, Duke of Gloucester, came into the care of Richard Neville, 16th Earl of Warwick and they both lived at Middleham Castle with Warwick’s family.
 The two sisters became acquainted with the two brothers, who were their first cousins, and who would become their husbands.
 After the Duke of York’s death, with Warwick’s help, his eldest son became King Edward IV in March 1461.
 Edward IV initially ruled with Warwick’s support, but the two later had a falling-out over foreign policy and Edward’s choice of Elizabeth Woodville as his wife.
 After a failed plot to crown Edward’s brother, George, Duke of Clarence, Warwick instead restored the Lancastrian Henry VI to the throne.
-To cement the alliance with the Lancastrians, Warwick betrothed his daughter Anne to Edward of Westminster, Prince of Wales, who was King Henry VI’s heir.
+To cement his alliance with the Lancastrians, Warwick betrothed his daughter Anne to Edward of Westminster, Prince of Wales, who was King Henry VI’s heir.
 The couple married in Angers Cathedral in France on December 13, 1470, and Anne became the Princess of Wales.

 Henry VI’s return to power was short-lived.
 On April 14, 1471, the Lancastrians were defeated at the Battle of Barnet and the Earl of Warwick, Anne’s father, was killed in battle.
 Edward IV was once again king.
-On May 4, 1471, the forces loyal to the House of Lancaster were completely defeated by those of the rival House of York under King Edward IV in the Battle of Tewkesbury.
+On May 4, 1471, the forces loyal to the House of Lancaster were completely defeated by the rival House of York under King Edward IV in the Battle of Tewkesbury.
 Among the Lancastrians killed in the battle was Anne’s husband, Edward of Westminster, Prince of Wales.
 Henry VI, who had been imprisoned in the Tower of London, died on May 21, 1471, probably from murder.

-The widowed Anne now became the focus of a struggle between the brothers George, Duke of Clarence and Richard, Duke of Gloucester.
+The widowed Anne became the focus of a struggle between the brothers George, Duke of Clarence and Richard, Duke of Gloucester.
 With Warwick dead, his two daughters now stood to share his estate.
-George, already married to Anne’s elder sister, wanted to secure the entire estate and so he treated Anne as his ward and opposed her getting married, which would strengthen her position to claim a share.
+George, already married to Anne’s elder sister, wanted to secure the entire estate and so he treated Anne as his ward and opposed her getting married because it would strengthen her position to claim a share.
 Richard who had wanted to marry Anne before her first marriage still wanted to marry her.
-There is a story that George hid Anne from Richard in a London cookshop and that Richard eventually tracked Anne down.
+There is a story that George hid Anne from Richard in a London cook shop and that Richard eventually tracked Anne down.
 To marry Anne, Richard had to agree to renounce most of the property Anne would have received after her father’s death.
 Anne and Richard were married on July 12, 1472, at the Chapel of St. Stephen in the Palace of Westminster.
 They lived in the familiar Middleham Castle in Yorkshire, England where they had both grown up.

 Anne and Richard had one child: